NBC’s Mike Tirico travels 12,000 miles to pull double-duty, hosting Olympics and Super Bowl

 “It’s really impressive to the say the least,” added NBC Sports chairman Pete Bevacqua.
 “He’s at the top of his game.”

-Even if he’s jet lagged and even if this month’s broadcast pursuits share little in common — other than a massive world-wide audience — Tirico can’t let the audience know the great lengths he must go to this month to simply get on air and look fresh, polished and prepared.
+Even if he’s jet lagged and even if this month’s broadcast pursuits share little in common — other than a massive worldwide audience — Tirico can’t let the audience know the great lengths he must go to this month to simply get on air and look fresh, polished and prepared.

 “I feel embarrassed talking about [my schedule] because I’m really doing it on the shoulders of two amazing teams,” Tirico said.
 “Our Olympic team is pulling off what I think — no, I’m certain — is the hardest remote broadcast in the history of American sports television given the covid restrictions.”